m-muecke/m-muecke/README.md

 - Currently, mainly working with Python, R, TypeScript.
-- Mainly interested in ML, time series, finance topics.
+- Mainly interested in statistics, machine learning, and finance topics.
 - Send me an [email](mailto:muecke.maximilian@gmail.com) for possible collaboration or consulting work.

 📚 R Packages on CRAN: